Dan-Nollette/trackSuggester/README.md

 ## Technologies Used

-_Uses HTML, CSS, and Javascript.
+_This project uses HTML, CSS, and Javascript.
 In particular this project relies on use of bootstrap styling and Javascript._

 ### License